microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraPermissionGrantConditionSet.md

 ### -ClientApplicationPublisherIds

-The set of client applications publisher ids to scope consent operation down to.
+The set of client applications publisher IDs to scope consent operation down to.
-It could be @("All") or a list of client application publisher ids.
+It could be @("All") or a list of client application publisher IDs.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]